azoner/pyx12/README.txt

     X12N data file and validates it against a representation of the Implementation Guidelines for a HIPAA transaction.
 By default, it creates a 997 response.
-It can create an html representation of the X12 document or can translate to an XML representation of the data file.
+It can create an html representation of the X12 document or can translate to and from an XML representation of the data file.

 Where can I get it?
 ===================